shamsch/city-bike-app-backend/README.md

 #### Endpoint: /api/journey/

-- `GET /api/journey`: Returns a list of all journeys and total number of pages (which then helps paginationg on the client-side).
+- `GET /api/journey`: Returns a list of all journeys and total number of pages (which then helps pagination on the client-side).
 In this format:

   ```json
   {